The Brand Continuum

 The hidden pattern

 When you’ve been inside enough marketing agencies at the moment they start to slip, you eventually recognise that the surface problems are never the real issue.
 The campaign that misfired, the launch that confused people, the internal disagreement, the brief that wasn’t clear.
-These are symptoms.

 They appear in different shapes, but they all point back to the same structural change happening underneath.